ToniestTony/jt_lib/README.md

 # jt_lib
 A library to make HTML5 2D games/apps with the canvas much easier/faster!
 Made by Antoine (ToniestTony)

+I also made a fully interactive and complete documentation, **every single functions** has an interactive example, so it is perfect to try and learn the multiple features, try it here: https://toniesttony.github.io/jt.html

 Here are some of the features:

 * **Load** and draw images and animations, even rotate, scale and clip parts of them.